 Animal science students qualify for many varied occupations that involve animal and agriculture business, livestock products and land management.
-Graduates find employment with colleges and universities, private industry and foreign assignments, as well as federal and state land management agencies.
-Specific employment opportunities are available in the areas of Extension; financial lending; the promotion, management and sale of livestock and meat; feed sales; and farm, ranch and natural resource management.
-The need for research in animal science has encouraged many students (14% according to the 2018 NDSU First Destination Survey) to continue their education in graduate school.
+Graduates find employment in careers fields such as nutrition and pharmaceutical sales and support; areas of Extension; financial lending; the promotion, management and sale of livestock and meat; and farm, ranch and natural resource management.
+Students may also choose to continue their education in graduate school, veterinary school, or other graduate-level professional programs.